Close

 Step 5: Fee Payment

-Pay applicable visa fees using accepted methods: bank transfers, certified checks, or online payments.
+Visa fees cost USD 42 only if the visa is granted.
+Pay applicable fees using accepted methods: bank transfers, certified checks, or online payments through the government portal.
+For Digital Nomad Permits, the government application fee is approximately USD 11 (390 Uruguayan pesos), payable online.
 Retain payment receipts for application tracking purposes.

 Step 6: Application Tracking